XINEXPORT/llm-workshop/README.md

  - Bring a laptop - we will use colab and other tools <br>
  - Optional: account on deeplearning.ai to access short courses: https://www.deeplearning.ai/short-courses/ <br>

+ # How to Open Files
+ - make sure you have a gmail account and login to it
+ - download all the files and store a local copy on your computer
+ - open the Google Collab files in your browser by double clicking the files
+ - execute each module sequentially
+   - the responses should be green
+   - the response should be a combo of an array of embedded coordinates or responses from the LLM
+     - if you receive errors, refresh the page, and run each module sequentially until you dont receive the error

 Workshop Outcomes
  ![IMG_1937](https://github.com/XINEXPORT/llm-workshop/assets/40744735/9b504fca-d806-4da8-acb0-53eb931b035f)